 - Notify the shipping company/boat when you need a return from Kinn.
 You should give them notice at least half an hour before the boat leaves Florø (remember that the boat you must give notice to is the same boat that you will be on, on the return from Kinn to Florø).

-The island of Kinn and Kinnaklova (the cleft mountain) have been a landmark for boats and ships for over 1,000 years.
+The island of Kinn and Kinnaklova (the cleft mountain) has been a landmark for boats and ships for more than 1,000 years.
 In addition, Kinn and Kinn Church is a destination for pilgrims from both at home and abroad, it is today part of the Coastal Pilgrimage Route between Egersund and Trondheim.
 Kinn Church dates from the Middle Ages and is a beautiful monument from a bygone era.
 The church from around 1150 is one of Norway’s oldest stone churches.

 In the 19th century, when fishing and especially winter herring fishing was at its best, a total of around 1,500 people lived on the islands of Kinn and Nærøyna during the high seasons.
 Many were seasonal workers, but it also led to many people to settle on the island on a permanent basis.
 The rich seasonal fishing meant that many people had to rent sea houses to live in, and many also worked with salting, preserving and processing the fish.
 Kinn, and Nærøyna, which lies north of Kinn, had a total of 86 salteries in operation at most.